Accelerating and Streamlining the Purchase Requisition(PR) Management Process

-Item requisitions on the other hand are used when the source from which the required goods or services come from does not matter.
+Item requisitions on the other hand are used when the source of record from which the required goods or services come does not matter.
 The requisitioner lists down the items that are required, some of them may be sourced from the Stock Room, while the items not available in the stockroom may be acquired through a purchase order to be sourced from an external vendor.

 Expense reimbursement requisitions are raised by employees to get paid back by the company for business-related travel or other expenses that they paid from their own money.
-Traveling purchase requisitions are raised to get reimbursement for the travel and accommodation expenses undertaken by the employee.
+Travelling purchase requisitions are raised to get reimbursement for the travel and accommodation expenses undertaken by the employee.
 Expense reimbursement requisitions require expense proofs to be submitted along with the PR firm.

-Processing of each type of business requisition requires documentation and PR form details according to the type of expense.
+Processing each type of business requisition requires documentation and PR form details according to the type of expense.